PA007513.m2a: In Vivo Grade Recombinant Anti-mouse VEGF Monoclonal Antibody (Clone: B20-4.1.1.1), Mouse IgG2a Kappa

 Specificity/Sensitivity: The in vivo grade recombinant mouse monoclonal antibody (clone: B20-4.1.1.1) specifically binds to mouse VEGF.

-Applications: ELISA, flow cytometry, neutralization, functional assays such as bioanalytical PK and ADA assays, and those assays for studying biological pathways affected by the mouse VEGF protein.
+Applications: ELISA, neutralization, functional assays such as bioanalytical PK and ADA assays, and those assays for studying biological pathways affected by the mouse VEGF protein.

 Formulation: 0.2 μM filtered solution of 1x PBS.